The scenery is superb, the wildlife is wonderful and an indented coastline allows as much shelter as you want from Atlantic waves – or as little.

 Then there are the days when it’s calmer and you’re swimming into beautiful narrow caves to explore the back of them – there’s literally no other way to get into them.

 Coasteering is also an incredible way to immerse yourself into nature and see all the beautiful biodiversity of the marine life; you get to understand how amazingly diverse the coastline is.
 And you see the splendour of the coast from a completely different angle.
 You just don’t see all the little caves, all the intricacies of the coast, from paths.
 As a guide you get to know sections of coast more than is probably healthy!
 But that’s what people are buying into when they go with experienced operators.

-I can understand why coasteering might sound scary, but the amazing thing about the Welsh coastline is it’s so indented you can tailor coasteering to all levels.
-You’re in a wetsuit, buoyancy aid and helmet, so you’re warm, comfortable and safe, and it’s so simple that anyone can do it.
-You don’t even have to be able to swim – we’ve literally taught people how to swim while coasteering.
+I can understand why coasteering might sound scary to some, but the amazing thing about the Welsh coastline is it’s so indented that we, as professional guides can tailor a coasteering experience to match all levels.
+You’re in a wetsuit, buoyancy aid and helmet, so you’re warm, comfortable and in experienced and knowledgable hands, so why not take the plunge?
+You just need to be confident in and around water and we’ll teach you the rest.
 That’s got to be better than a lido!

-People are usually amazed at what they can achieve and how little skill they require.
+People are usually amazed at what they can achieve and the skills they acquire along the way.
 So to anyone who’s worried I’d say come and give it a shot – I bet you’ll love it.